 “Students have an excellent understanding of the need to stay healthy and are keen to participate in sports clubs and activities.” – Ofsted

 The PE Department aim to deliver a high quality curriculum that enables all students to enjoy and suceed in many kinds of physical activity.
-PE develops students’ competence and confidence to take part in a range of physical activities that become a central part of their lives both in and out of college.
+PE develops students’ competence and confidence to take part in a range of physical activities that become a central part of their lives both in and out of School.

 Students develop a wide range of skills and abilities to use tactics, strategies and compositional ideas to perform successfully.
 They also develop the confidence to take part in different physical activities and learn about the value of healthy, active lifestyles.